../

 (0x00007bd80ef32000)

 The first entry is inserted into memory by the kernel and can be ignored.
-Therefore, rg requires a minimum of four .so files to run.
+Therefore, `rg` only needs four `.so` files to run at minimum.

 Create a new directory: